momentim/CCC25/content/posts/good-friday-service/index.md

 showDate: false
 ---

-**This Good Friday, we're gathering for a communion service.
-But what exactly is a communion service — and why does it matter so deeply on this day?**
+<p>This Good Friday, we're gathering for a communion service.
+But what exactly is a communion service — and why does it matter so deeply on this day?</p>

 ### A Table Set Long Ago